MaterSim/PyXtal/doc/Usage.rst

     l2 = Lattice.from_para(4.08, 9.13, 5.50, 90, 90, 90)

 Here, both ``l1`` and ``l2`` describe the same lattice.
-In this case, it is an orthorhombic cell with lengths 4.08, 9.13, and 5.50 :math:`\\AA`, which is the unit cell for common water ice.
+In this case, it is an orthorhombic cell with lengths 4.08, 9.13, and 5.50 Å, which is the unit cell for common water ice.
 The lattice parameters are, in order: (a, b, c, :math:`\alpha, \beta, \gamma`). a, b, and c are the lengths of the lattice vectors;